 The Code of Business Conduct (the "Code") applies to all employees and recognizes that Winpak expects business to be conducted in a socially responsible and ethical manner.
-Winpak has contracted an independent, anonymous and confidential whistleblower reporting system facilitating an enhanced process for employees to report any concerns they may have about accounting or financial irregularities or breaches of the Code.
+Winpak has contracted an independent, anonymous and confidential whistleblower reporting system facilitating an enhanced process for employees, suppliers and customers to report any concerns they may have about material and non-material breaches of the Code.
 The Code has been made available to all employees and can be viewed on the Company's website at www.winpak.com.